Loading map…

 - OASIS portal (oasis2025.kr) - Official government startup visa support system

-- K-Startup Grand Challenge - Annual competition with prizes and visa support (D-10-2 or D-8-4 recommendations for Top 20 teams)
+- K-Startup Grand Challenge - Annual competition with prizes and visa support

 - Global Startup Center - Free coworking and resources in Seoul